ARTenshi/robovision_ros1/3_rgbd/README.md

 # Point Cloud processing with ROS

-We present and introduction to Point Cloud data in ROS and propose a simple task where the students should track a person moving in front of a RGBD camera mounted in a mobile robot.
+We present an introduction to Point Cloud data in ROS and propose a simple task where the students should track a person moving in front of an RGBD camera mounted on a mobile robot.

-# 0. Get the introduction to robot vision libraries
+# 0. Get the robot vision libraries

 ## 0.1 Clone this repository

 **Warning:** *You only need to do this once.
-If you have already created this repository in your local machine, pulling it again may cause a lost of your information.*
+If you have already created this repository in your local machine, pulling it again may cause a loss of your information.*

 First, create a workspace: